 The “Performance forecasts” will give you great data points to play around with budget and bid range that will realistically meet your targeting goals.

-Tip: Us the “Match types” drop down to narrow the focus of your target keywords.
-Learn more about keyword match types in our full breakdown of each type and how to use them to drive conversions.
+Tip: Use the “Match types” drop down to narrow the focus of your target keywords.

 When your plan is to your liking, send your mouse to the top-right corner of your account and select “Save to account,” where you can add your new keywords to new or existing campaigns and ad groups.